programingfrik/mech-interactive/README.md

 -Reevan McKay <reevan@blender.nl>
 ```

-As you can see the original author is Reeve McKay.
+As you can see the original author is Reevan McKay.

 Peace and love :-P